 The applicant organisation will receive the official application form from the Executive Director and will return it duly completed and signed.

 With the application form, the applicant association shall send a copy of its statutes and its latest annual and financial reports, as well as proof of its non-profit status.

 The official application form constitutes an Appendix to these Rules and Regulations.

 Article 3 – Exceptional circumstances for representation of a country by more than one full member

-- The organisation is covering a separate area of a country, which can be clearly defined and is recognised as such by a federal constitution.
+- The organisations are covering separate areas of a country, which can be clearly defined and are recognised as such in national law.

 Article 4 – Provisional Membership

 - As described in Article 9 of the Statutes of AE, organisations which have applied for full membership and who do not fulfil all the criteria for full membership may be granted provisional membership.